duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_3_calibration_wheel.md

 Repeat this process until the robot drives straight.

 Want to learn more about odometry and odometry calibration?
-Check out our massive open online course resources: [video](videolink), [theory, activities and exercises](theorylink).
+Check out our massive open online course resources: [video][videolink], [theory, activities and exercises][theorylink].

 ### Calibrating the `gain` parameter